lupyuen/ikea_air_quality_sensor/README.md

-# ikea-air-quality-sensor
-IKEA VINDRIKTNING Air Quality Sensor connected to LoRaWAN and The Things Network with Apache NuttX OS
+# IKEA VINDRIKTNING Air Quality Sensor connected to LoRaWAN and The Things Network with Apache NuttX OS